-NOTE: For basic instructions on how to install all of the Enterprise Reporter components onto one server, see the Quest Enterprise Reporter Quick Start Guide.
+NOTE: For basic instructions on how to install all of the Enterprise Reporter components onto one server, see the Quest Enterprise Reporter Quick Start Guide in the Technical Documentation.

 After this initial installation process is complete, you will need to create the Enterprise Reporter database.
 The Enterprise Reporter database can be created and configured automatically during the installation, or can be set up later using the Enterprise Reporter Database Wizard utility.